Box Theory™ Academy Education Modules

 Video Help: For many sections, a screen-capture video will provide visual instruction and walk you through a process in the software (see Toolbar Button or Home Page>Video Tutorials).

-Software Help: This is the primary written help describing the functionality of a specific section of the software.
+Software Help: This is the written help describing the functionality of a specific section of the software.
 It is especially useful if a video tutorial is not yet available.
 Software Help is far more extensive in the Box Theory™ Systems area than the Organization Blueprint area.

 Enrichment: This is optional but recommended material that will deepen your understanding of the lesson topic, or business systems and processes in general.